 As the days get colder, your fish will continue to go deeper into their dormancy state.
 Gradually reduce the amount of food that fish receive and when the water temperature falls below 60°F, feed your WheatGerm.
 WheatGerm contains wheat germ which is a natural vegetable and plant-based food that is easily digested in the cold months when the fish's digestive tract is slowing.

-Those of you who follow a routine maintenance schedule knows the importance of maintaining a healthy biological population in your pond with the use of an all-natural bacteria and enzyme additive.
+Those of you who follow a routine maintenance schedule know the importance of maintaining a balanced biological population in your pond with the use of an all-natural bacteria and enzyme additive.
 You can continue to treat your pond in the colder months the same way you have throughout the season with our CrystalClear® Spring & Fall Prep.